Willingly: Background

 During Nelson's second recording session at Radio Recorders, in California, Harlan Howard took Shirley Collie to the studio, where Nelson was cutting "Mr. Record Man".
 After the Collies attended a Ray Price concert at Harmony Park Ballroom, the couple socialized often with Nelson.
 While in California, Nelson and Collie began an affair.

 Recording

-Producer Joe Allison held Nelson's third Liberty Records recording session at Nashville's Bradley's Barn studio in November 1961.
+Producer Joe Allison held Nelson's third Liberty Records recording session at Bradley Studios in Nashville in November 1961.
 The backing was composed of fiddler and guitarist Ray Edenton, pianist Pig Robbins, drummer Buddy Harman, bassist Bob Moore.
 The band also featured Ray Price's steel guitarist, Jimmy Day and the Anita Kerr singers.

 At the persistence of Nelson, Allison added Shirley Collie to the session.
 Collie sang the lead on "Willingly", with Nelson blending on a high tenor to join her voice.
 The session also produced the duet "Our Chain of Love", that was used as the flipside of the single.